jdswinbank/VOEvent-Transport/README.rst

 be investigated is proper syncing to the host clock using VirtualBox).
 Artificial network latency is introduced using ``tc``::

-  $ sudo tc qdisc replace dev eth1 root netem delay 250ms
+  $ sudo tc qdisc add dev eth1 root netem delay 250ms

 Note that ``tc`` adds latency to *outgoing* packets, but not to incoming packets.
 Hence this command must be run on *both* machines.